Season › 2024-25 › News

 69 Posted 22/08/2024 at 20:46:14

-As for Trippier, we’d be lucky to get him.
-I reckon he’d have better options and is pretty unlikely to come but the fact there are people on here saying no thank you speaks a lot to the collective delusion.
-Everton has no great pull right now and even less money!
+As for Trippier, we'd be lucky to get him.
+I reckon he'd have better options and is pretty unlikely to come but the fact there are people on here saying "No, thank you" speaks a lot to the collective delusion.

 70 Posted 22/08/2024 at 20:52:31

-Sky Sports had an chart up last week trying to explain the amounts of how all clubs players actual weekly payment were, as it was spread out over the number of years they were signed on for.
-What they actually got was made up of appearances, goals scored and other agreed payments.
+Sky Sports had a chart up last week trying to explain the amounts of all clubs' players actual weekly payments were, as it was spread out over the number of years they were signed on for.

 This must be to get over what Everton were deducted points for.
-I don't now if it is still available but it showed that Chelsea players were signed on an average weekly wage for 99 years.
+I don't know if it is still available but it showed that Chelsea players were signed on an average weekly wage for 99 years.
 Everton were shown as over 5 years.

 71 Posted 22/08/2024 at 21:18:19

+For some to call for Dyche's head is in my honest opinion disgusting.
+The mess he has had to deal with was not of his own making, yet he just got on with it.
 In today's world, some managers would have jacked it in, as it can't be easy managing with his hands tied behind his back.

 The Premier League is an unforgiving testing ground for unfit or unproven players.
 Looks like things could well get worse before they get better, but Dyche is not a quitter.

 With a fit squad, perhaps after the international break, I suspect he can get the home form back as he did towards end of last season, and pick up points on the road as well.
-It's a mess in the back line right now though isn't it, with Jarrad out and possibly Tarky as well this weekend, plus no right back.
-Spurs must be licking their lips.

 Here's hoping we find a way.